Personal Statement: an Introduction

 - Getting to know you: admissions tutors want to know why you want to become a doctor and why you think they should select you.
 They will see applications from hundreds of people, and the personal statement is a way for you to stand out.

-- Information for interviewers: the personal statement is a resource for interviewers, giving them material for questions about your experiences and activities that you have mentioned.
+- Information for interviewers: the personal statement is a resource for interviewers, giving them material for questions about your experiences and activities you have mentioned.

 How is it marked?

 Medical schools will differ in their methods of marking a personal statement.
-However, each school’s markers will use fixed marking criteria to ensure that applicants are marked fairly.
-This means that the marking criteria can be predicted.
+However, each school’s markers will use fixed marking criteria to ensure applicants are marked fairly.
+This means the marking criteria can be predicted.

 - Commitment to medicine: they will look for your motivation to study medicine, your understanding medicine as a career and your work experience.